 After MIT’s Sandbox Innovation Fund awarded us $1,000 to build a boba machine, we worked on our project every night from midnight to 2AM for a month.
 Our goal was to make our boba machine, which we named Lambda Tea, fully self-sufficient like a vending machine.
 When we completed the machine, we placed the boba machine in one of our dorm rooms and opened it up to the public 24/7.
 Anyone could walk up to it at any time, choose their boba flavor, venmo the Lambda Tea account, and vend boba into a cup.

 A look at where the boba machine was located.

-Within our team, I was in charge of writing the software.
-I built the Android app that users interface with and designed the server on AWS to verify venmo payments, store data about purchases, and send alerts when the machine breaks down or needs refills.
+I built the Android app that users interface with and the server on AWS to verify venmo payments, store data about purchases, and send alerts when the machine breaks down or needs refills.

 In order to set up the payment processing mechanism, I hacked a deprecated venmo API.
 When new payment is been received, the server sends a message through a websocket to the tablet, allowing the arduino to turn on the peristaltic pumps so that the user can vend boba.

 Here is a look inside the boba machine while we were testing different ingredients:

 The most important part of this project.
 Those people are Robert Henning and Jingwei Ma.
 I’m the girl with the bad dye job.